Ahrefs Review — All the Key Pros and Cons

 Ahrefs review: conclusion

 It’s not the cheapest tool of its kind available, but overall Ahrefs will be a very good solution for many SEO campaigns.
 It gives you access to a wealth of information that, used carefully, can help significantly increase the levels of organic traffic to a website.
-It’s easy to use, works with more search engines than key competing products, and, thanks to its ‘domain verification’ system, can let you work on a large number of SEO projects simultaneously.
+The unlimited reporting on some of its plans aimed at SMEs is very welcome, as is its ‘domain verification’ system that lets you work on a large number of SEO projects simultaneously.

 Ahrefs is not without its flaws, however.
-There’s no free trial, its search intent feature needs improvement; its reporting limits are ungenerous; there is only one user account included regardless of plan; and its rank-tracking add-on is expensive.
+Chief amongst these is the fact that there’s no free trial — given the investment involved in using the software out, it seems unfair not to let users try it out for at least a few days.
+Additionally, its cheaper plans’ reporting limits are ungenerous; there is only one user account included, regardless of plan; and its rank-tracking add-on is expensive.

 Pros and cons of Ahrefs — summary